hackclub/hackclub/workshops/login_auth/readme.md

 # Web Login Authentication 🔒

-In this workshop you'll build a secure web login page with the help of [Firebase](https://firebase.google.com/).
+In this workshop you'll build a secure web login page using [Firebase](https://firebase.google.com/).

-This is a workshop to help you make something like this 👇
+You will make something like this 👇

 ![login](https://cloud-7782l8k04.vercel.app/loginv2.gif)